 Coca-Cola became the First Soft drink in Space beating Pepsi

 Our favourite beverage Coca Cola got into space in 1985 and was able to beat Pepsi by 8 hours.
 Coca Cola Fun Fact: This space race mattered to us more than the 1960s space race.

 Coca Cola Logo was designed by a Bookkeeper

 The company still has the same logo that was created by Frank Robinson, Pemberton’s bookkeeper.
 Well, he was quite an artist as we love the Coca Cola logo!
 Don’t we?

-Amid Rivalry, Pepsi did Coca Cola a huge favor and we are not lying!
+Amid Rivalry, Pepsi did Coca-Cola a huge favour and we are not lying!

 Yes it’s an interesting fact about Coca Cola!
 Pepsi actually did them a huge favor back in 2006.
 Back then two Coca-Cola employees were arrested.
 They tried to sell competitor Pepsi’s trade secrets, including information about beverages still in development, in exchange for a series of returns ranging from $5,000 to $75,000.
 Employees handed over confidential documents and even liquid samples to people they thought were Pepsi executives: this is an FBI agent.
 Pepsi has notified Coca-Cola and the FBI of this proposal.
 A Pepsi spokesperson told CNN that competition “must be fair and legal.”
 Two carbonation company spies were sentenced to five and eight years in prison respectively.

 Shhh!
 The Big Secret Coca-Cola recipe is here..